 And do you know what a fantastic gift for a good friend would be?
 A container full of frozen disks of this dough for him or her to take out and bake when the need arose over the holidays (or any time).
 Just write down the title (Big Chewy Brownie Cookies with Dried Cherries and White Chocolate Chips), the defrosting and baking instructions (and the ingredients if you have cause to think they might be serving them to someone with allergies), tack that on to the tin, and prepare to accept grateful words.

-Other cookies, because you’re clearly in the mood:
+Because you’re clearly in the mood.

 - Chewy Sugar Cookies